 - Verify that Microsoft .NET Framework Version 4.6 or greater is installed on your computer.
 This software can be downloaded from the Microsoft Download Center.
 Try running Windows Update if you still encounter problems.

-- Make sure to reboot your computer after completing the Setup Wizard and an administrator account was used to log back on as an administrator.
+- Make sure to restart your computer after completing the Setup Wizard and an administrator account was used to log back on as an administrator.

 Sample Data Set